Red Teaming Language Model Detectors with Language Models: Experiments

 \subsection{Attack with Instructional Prompts}

-We conduct experiments for our attack using instructional prompts on ChatGPT as the generative model with the OpenAI AI Text Classifier as the detector.
-The detector is \texttt{model-detect-v2} accessible in OpenAI APIs.
+We conduct experiments for our instructional prompts using ChatGPT as the generative model and the OpenAI AI Text Classifier as the classifier-based detector.
+The detector is \texttt{model-detect-v2} accessible via OpenAI APIs as of early July, 2023.
+We choose this detector as it is developed by a relatively renowned company and has been shown to achieve stronger detection accuracy~\citep{krishna2023paraphrasing} than other classifier-based detectors such as GPTZero~\citep{tian2023gptzero}.
+This detector was also available at no cost when our experiments were conducted.
 Its output contains five classes, including ``likely'', ``possibly'', ``unclear if it is'', ``unlikely'' and ``very unlikely'', with thresholds 0.98, 0.90, 0.45, and 0.10 respectively.
-We follow these thresholds and use a threshold of 0.9 to determine detection rates.
-In \Cref{alg:prompt_attack}, we search for the instructional prompt using $n=50$ training examples, $T=5$ iterations, and $K=5$ candidates for references and instructions respectively in each iteration.
+We follow these thresholds and use a threshold of 0.9 to compute detection rates.

-\Cref{tab:openai_detector} shows the results.
-We also show our prompts and an example on ELI5 with various attacks in \Cref{ap:chatgpt}.
-Our instructional prompts significantly reduce the the AUROC scores and detection rates compared to the unattacked version.
-We also find that paraphrasing with ChatGPT itself can also somewhat downgrade the detection but it is much less effective than our instructional prompts.
-Compared to word substitutions, the attack with instructional prompts achieves lower AUROC and 0 detection rate on XSum; on ELI5, the attack with instructional prompts has lower AUROC score than query-free word substitution but not query-based word substitution, and it has higher detection rates.
-Nevertheless, unlike word substitutions, the attack with instructional prompts does not query $G'$ or $f$ for multiple times, and thus it is more efficient while also effective.
+We search for the instructional prompt using $n=50$ training examples, $T=5$ iterations, and $K=5$ candidates in each iteration.
+We show the prompts for querying ChatGPT in \Cref{tab:chatgpt_prompts} and the results in \Cref{tab:openai_detector}.
+Our instructional prompts significantly reduce the the AUROC scores and detection rates compared to the unattacked setting and are more effective than paraphrasing with ChatGPT.
+While using instructional prompts may not lead to lower AUROC or DR compared to word substitutions, it does not require querying $G'$ or $f$ multiple times, making it a more efficient and equally effective option.
+We show an example on ELI5 with various attacks in \Cref{tab:example_eli5} and the instructional prompts found by our algorithm in \Cref{tab:instructional_prompts}.